 The truly magnificent Prince Edward Island sits in an area of the world already known for its great beauty.
 That’s due to the fact that it formed north of the Nova Scotia Peninsula.
 More precisely, it resides within what’s now known as the Gulf of Saint Lawrence.

-Further, the general landscape of the main island remains primarily pastoral.
+The general landscape of the impressive main island remains primarily pastoral.
 It’s also quite famous for the unique combination of thickly wooded regions, gently rolling hills, beaches of reddish-white sand, numerous coves, and the ever-present red soil.

 Also, present along the shoreline are saltwater marshes and red sandstone cliffs.
 The northern shore of Prince Edward Island holds numerous dune fields.
 In Basin Head cape, the properties of the white silica sand actually generate a singing sound when walked on.